aws/aws-nitro-enclaves-with-k8s/README.md

 ## Getting started

 This repository contains two example enclave applications:
-- [hello](https://github.com/aws/aws-nitro-enclaves-cli/tree/main/examples/x86_64/hello): A simple hello world application.
+- [hello](https://github.com/aws/aws-nitro-enclaves-cli/tree/main/examples/x86_64/hello): A hello world application.
-- [kms](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md): A small example application built with aws-nitro-enclaves-sdk-c that is able to connect to KMS and decrypt an encrypted KMS message.
+- [kms](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md): An example application built with aws-nitro-enclaves-sdk-c that is able to connect to KMS and decrypt an encrypted KMS message.

-We will build these enclave applications in the following steps and have them run in a **Kubernetes** [pod](https://kubernetes.io/docs/concepts/workloads/pods/).
+We will build these enclave applications in the following steps and have them run in a **Kubernetes** [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ## Using this repository